sagemath/sagewiki_to_gh-2022-10-10/days4/projects/colors.md

  * Integer Mod Elements -- RGB(p,255,24) where p is the modulus

- * A spy from Sydney -- Steel Gray
+ * A spy from Sydney -- Steel Grey

 ----
 CategoryHomepage